DrChinny/BAR-Widgets/widgets guide.md

 3) >`Get position your launched nuke`   ----> `Lookup impact radius range and create Graphics for impact radius` ----> `Display warning to teammates of your nuke. `
 4) >`Get position of a visable enemy`   ----> `Predict its position in 3 seconds based on current movement` ----> `Aim nearby friendly artillery to that spot. `

 The last idea in this list (which too my knowledge I just made up), would likely give the user a big and unfair advantage, therefore be against the code of conduct, and not allowed.
-Better to check if unsure, before spending time making it. see [COC](#widget-specific-tips) xxx for more
+Better to check if unsure, before spending time making it.
+See [COC](#widget-specific-tips) xxx for more.

-## What does a Widget has Access to?
+## What does a Widget have Access to?
 We will need our widget to gather some data from within the game.
 I've divided this into two major categories

-1) >`Read data from another files` -Look up information about something the game, such as unit position or hit points.
-In the widget enviroment this is limited generally to things that the player could see if they were playing.
+1) >`Read data from another file` -Look up information about something in the game, such as unit position or hit points.
+In the widget environment this is generally limited to things that the player could see if they were playing.
-2) >`Use a call-in provided by the widget wrapper` -Get relevent information regarding an event that has just occurred in the game, such as when a unit created or destroyed.
+2) >`Use a call-in provided by the widget wrapper` -Get relevent information regarding an event that has just occurred in the game, such as when a unit is created or destroyed.

 ### Read Data from other Files